khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown.md

 ---
-name: Dropdowns
+name: Dropdown
 vueComponents:
   - GlDropdown
 related:
   - button
   - checkbox
-  - dropdowns
+  - dropdown
-  - forms
+  - form
   - segmented-control
 ---

 Dropdowns lists (or simply dropdowns) are used to provide the user with a list of options, which can be either actions or input values.
-Dropdown lists are triggered by dropdown [buttons](/components/button) or [form inputs](/components/forms).
+Dropdown lists are triggered by dropdown [buttons](/components/button) or [form inputs](/components/form).

 ## Usage